-*As of the most recent update from the CDC on May 1, 2021, flu season 2021 remains lower than usual for this time of year in all major regions of the United States.
-This article will be updated as numbers are reported.
+*As of the most recent updates from the CDC, the 2021 flu season impacted a much lower number of people than usual in all major regions of the United States.

 Each flu season, the CDC tracks a few important metrics that help tell the story of how severe the current flu season is compared to previous seasons.
-Here are a few numbers to track.
+Here are a few numbers to sum up the 2020/2021 flu season, running from October 1, 2020 to April 1, 2021.

-PIC Mortality - The PIC mortality rate is the rate of deaths attributed to pneumonia, influenza, or COVID-19.
-In a non-COVID year, this is called P&I (pneumonia and influenza).
-This week's PIC rate is 11.7% which is above the epidemic threshold of 6.9%.
-Currently the majority of PIC deaths are due to COVID-19.
+Mortality - The PIC mortality rate is the rate of deaths attributed to pneumonia, influenza, or COVID-19.
+This year, the majority of PIC deaths were due to COVID-19.
+646 deaths were attributed to the flu.

 Pediatric Deaths - Pediatric deaths are the number of deaths of people under the age of 18.
 In 2019/20, there were 195 pediatric deaths.
-There has been one pediatric death during the 2020/21 season so far.
+There was one pediatric death during the 2020/21 season.

 Between October 1, 2019 and April 4, 2020, the flu resulted in: